-Bob Arrington Founder, President, Funeral Director, Embalmer
+Bob Arrington Founder, President, Funeral Director/Embalmer

-Bob is married to Judy Leathers Arrington and is a dad to Gracie, the company’s Certified Therapy Dog.
-Locally, he is a member of the Old Hickory Rotary Club, Jackson Chamber of Commerce Board of Directors, and is co-chair of Friends of Heart, a fund of the West Tennessee Healthcare Foundation.
+Also involved in the local community, Bob served as secretary of the Jackson Country Club for over 20 years.
+Currently, he is a member of the Old Hickory Rotary Club, serves on the board of the Jackson Area Chamber of Commerce, and is Co-Chair of Friends of Heart, a fund of the West Tennessee Healthcare Foundation.

-Charles Rahm Funeral Operations Manager, Funeral Director, Embalmer
+Charles Rahm General Manager, Funeral Director/Embalmer

 Joseph Lane Funeral Director, Crematory Operations Manager, Military Liaison Coordinator

 Joseph is a licensed Funeral Director and Certified Crematory Operator and is the Crematory Manager and the Military Veteran’s Liaison.